 As detailed in Note 3, the Company has prepared separate financial statements in accordance with IFRS 10.
-In accordance with Investment Entities (Amendments to IFRS 10, 12 and IAS 27) the Company has not consolidated its results with its subsidiary, PHP and instead has measured its investment in PHP at fair value through profit or loss in accordance with IAS 39, Financial Instruments: Recognition and Measurement.
+In accordance with Investment Entities (Amendments to IFRS 10, 12 and IAS 27) the Company has not consolidated its results with its subsidiary, UK Group of Hotels and instead has measured its investment in UK Group of Hotels at fair value through profit or loss in accordance with IAS 39, Financial Instruments: Recognition and Measurement.